-The underlying assumption of the argument we are discussing is that rejuvenation therapies would be so very expensive that only rich people would be able to afford them, thus fracturing the world into the ever-young, ever-healthy rich ones, and the poor, sick, old ones with no access to these technologies.
+The underlying assumption of this argument is that rejuvenation therapies would be so very expensive that only rich people would be able to afford them, thus fracturing the world into ever-young, ever-healthy rich people and the poor, sick, old people with no access to these technologies.
 It is very likely that rejuvenation therapies will be quite expensive (at least initially) due to a number of factors.

-However, before we delve deeper into the details of this discussion, let’s remind ourselves of an important but possibly understated fact: rejuvenation biotechnologies are life-saving medical treatments, meant to prevent age-related diseases and allow people to maintain good health throughout their lives.
-In this sense, they are no different from antiviral or cancer therapies, prescribed and administered currently by doctors in appropriate healthcare facilities.
-So really just the same as any other life-saving treatment, the price is irrelevant in the face of the benefits they would confer to us, and certainly not a valid reason not to develop them.
+However, before we delve deeper into the details of this discussion, let’s remind ourselves of an important but possibly understated fact: rejuvenation biotechnologies are life-saving medical treatments that are meant to prevent age-related diseases and allow people to maintain good health throughout their lives.
+In this sense, they are no different from antiviral or cancer therapies, which are currently prescribed and administered by doctors in appropriate healthcare facilities.
+So, just the same as any other life-saving treatments, the price is irrelevant in the face of the benefits that they would confer to us, and it is certainly not a valid reason not to develop them.

 Fig 1.
 The Cost of Sequencing a Human Genome change, 2001-2015.
 Source: National Human Genome Research Institute

-Similarly, improvements in technology have drastically reduced the costs of research diagnostics, and the advent of remote technology has allowed a cost reduction for both patients and hospitals as specialists can be contacted at a distance.
-As an example, this means hospitals do not need to have radiologists in location all the time, but can instead remotely send them patient data for analysis and thus only pay for each individual service; this, in turn, implies potentially cheaper services for the patients as well.
+Similarly, improvements in technology have drastically reduced the costs of research diagnostics, and the advent of remote technology has allowed a cost reduction for both patients and hospitals, as specialists can be contacted at a distance.
+For example, hospitals do not need to have radiologists on location all the time.
+Instead, they can instead remotely send them patient data for analysis and thus only pay for each individual service; this, in turn, implies potentially cheaper services for the patients as well.

-Even more interestingly this trend extends further to other areas of technology, for example the food industry.
-In 2013, the first lab-grown burger by FastCompany cost $325.000; a mere two years later, the cost had dropped to around $11.
-Even though FastCompany estimated it would take them two decades before they could turn the burger into a viable product, recently other companies have shown confidence that this can be achieved on a much shorter time scale.
+Even more interestingly, this trend extends further to other areas of technology, such as the food industry.
+In 2013, the first lab-grown burger cost $325,000; a mere two years later, the cost had dropped to around $11.
+Even though the company estimates that it would take two decades to turn the burger into a viable product, other companies have recently shown confidence that this can be achieved on a much shorter time scale.

-For example, SuperMeat hope to have their first lab-grown meats available in stores in only five years, for the same price as regular meat or less.
-All the examples we have considered show that technology typically becomes much cheaper as time goes by; there is no reason to believe the same would not be true of rejuvenation technologies, especially when one takes into account an extremely strong economic motivator:
+For example, SuperMeat hopes to have its first lab-grown meats available in stores in only five years, for the same price as regular meat or less.
+All of these examples show that technology typically becomes much cheaper as time goes by; there is no reason to believe the same would not be true of rejuvenation technologies, especially when one takes into account an extremely strong economic motivator.

 Rejuvenation would be the largest industry in history

-The market for rejuvenation biotechnologies would be the largest in history and indeed some investors such as billionaire investment expert Jim Mellon, are already taking notice.
-Every single person in the world has aging and is thus a potential customer.
-It is of course very likely that those with wealth and therefore greater means will obtain cutting edge technology first (as we have seen repeatedly historically) before everyone else.
-This has always been the case and it has always been that shortly thereafter such technology and access becomes widespread.
+The market for rejuvenation biotechnologies would be the largest in history, and, indeed, some investors, such as billionaire investment expert Jim Mellon, are already taking notice.
+Every single person in the world is aging and is thus a potential customer.
+It is of course very likely that people who have wealth, and therefore greater means, will obtain cutting-edge technology first (as we have seen repeatedly throughout history) before everyone else.
+This has always been the case, and it has always been that, shortly thereafter, such technology and access has become widespread.

-However, one should consider that those early adopters are playing “guinea pig” and in effect are paving the way for the masses and helping developers offset the costs incurred during the development process due to paying premium prices for early access to these technologies.
+However, one should consider that those early adopters are playing “guinea pig” and, in effect, are paving the way for the masses and helping developers offset the costs incurred during development, as they are paying premium prices for early access to these technologies.

-If, for the sake of the argument, we assumed that rejuvenation biotechnologies could somehow be an exception to the trend of falling prices in technology, we would need to decide whether people ending up paying for their own rejuvenation therapies is more a realistic scenario than governments subsidising the treatments, partly or wholly.
+If, for the sake of argument, we assume that rejuvenation biotechnologies could somehow be an exception to the trend of falling prices in technology, we would need to decide whether people ending up paying for their own rejuvenation therapies is more of a realistic scenario than governments subsidizing the treatments, partly or wholly.

 Fig 2.
 2009 Countries with universal Healthcare Source: Chartsbin

-Other countries, in particular the US, do not have a universal healthcare system; citizens or residents of such countries generally have private health insurance to cover their medical expenses, and the coverage of each insurance plan may vary substantially, depending on what each individual subscriber can afford.
+Other countries, particularly the United States, do not have a universal healthcare system; citizens or residents of such countries generally have private health insurance to cover their medical expenses, and the coverage of each insurance plan may vary substantially, depending on what each individual subscriber can afford.

-In many ways, aging can be considered to be a chronic, progressive, and fatal disease (indeed some researchers do) of the type that insurance companies would likely not be willing to pay medical expenses for.
+In many ways, aging can be considered to be a chronic, progressive, and fatal disease (indeed, some researchers do ) of the type that insurance companies would likely not be willing to pay medical expenses for.
 However, we should take into account that its progression is remarkably slow.
-It generally takes decades for age-related diseases to manifest, so it would probably make little sense for anyone under forty years of age to include rejuvenation treatments in their health insurance.
+It generally takes decades for age-related diseases to manifest, so it would probably make little sense for people under forty years of age to include rejuvenation treatments in their health insurance.
 As a matter of fact, the very nature of the problem may call for an entirely different insurance strategy.

-However, aging is a lifelong process that needs to be addressed in a preventative fashion; at no specific point could we say ‘aging has struck the patient now, but not before.’
-This suggests private insurance may not be right way to go but instead, we should consider this matter from the point of view of the State.
+However, aging is a lifelong process that needs to be addressed in a preventative fashion ; at no specific point could we say “aging has struck the patient now, but not before.”
+This suggests that private insurance may not the be right way to go; instead, we should consider this matter from the point of view of the government.

 Health costs in the current system are unsustainable

-Presently, health expenditures for the elderly constitute a considerable burden on a country’s economy.
+Health expenditures for the elderly currently constitute a considerable burden on a country’s economy.
 Although the elderly have already contributed wealth to society when they were younger, they often stop doing so when they retire.
-Furthermore, they receive a pension from the State and will do so for the rest of their lives.
-While, in theory, pensions should already have been paid for by the elderly themselves with their work earlier in their lives, practice is quite different, and some countries are already increasing the retirement threshold further.
+Furthermore, they receive a pension from the government and will do so for the rest of their lives.
+While, in theory, pensions should already have been paid for by the elderly themselves with their work earlier in their lives, things are quite different in practice, and some countries are already increasing the retirement threshold further.